openlvc/portico/README.md

 ### Writing C++ Federates
-  The Portico C++ interfaces are binary drop-in compatible with HLA v1.3 and IEEE-1516e federates on Windows, Linux and Mac OS X. If you want to compile and link against Portico, you will need the following:
+  The Portico C++ interfaces are binary drop-in compatible with HLA v1.3 and IEEE-1516e federates on Windows and Linux.
+If you want to compile and link against Portico, you will need the following:

   - Header files: Located in `RTI_HOME/include/[HLA-version]`